What are Primary Sources?

 Watch the following video for more information on understanding primary sources.

 For application of theory in both primary and secondary sources, search for articles.

-For primary sources, use the databases' advanced search to search in the AUTHOR field for your historical figure.
+For primary sources, use the advanced search to search in the AUTHOR field for your historical figure.
 For secondary sources, use the basic search, which will return articles about (and by) your historical figure.